 $ npm install -g serve

 Done!
-Now is the time to serve the files or folders.
+Now is the time to serve the files and folders over http network.

 The typical syntax to use "serve" is: